remorses/skema/README.md

 - null
 - "literal string"
 - /regex/
-- 0..69
+- 0 ..
+69 (ranges)
 - Any

 ## What you can do with a skema file:
 - Validate json input
-- Generare code types for every language in your architecture (graphql, py, ts, cpp, ...)
+- Generare code types for every language in your architecture (graphql, py, ts, ...)
 - Generate fake data based on your schema
 - Infer schema from raw json (perfect for reverse engineering)
 - convert jsonschema to be easier to read
 - use it for API types documentation
-- Generate react forms, via [`react-skema-forms`]
+- Generate react forms
 - use it to plan your domain model!